 Conclusion

 The failure of the Kanaʻiolowalu process is an opportunity for us to consider fundamental questions of self-determination: Who is the “self,” and what is the full range of choices that “determination” should represent?
 Are we seeking a government of, for, and by the people?
 Or do we aspire for a government of an elite class of aliʻi, or a monarchial family?
 Who is the Hawaiian political self?

-Should the “self” be able to trace ancestry to Hawaiian nationals of any racial extraction who descend from those of the Hawaiian nation pre-US aggression in 1893?
-Should the “self” include all persons who have lived in Hawaiʻi pre-“statehood” and have continued to maintain a constant contact with Hawaiʻi?
+Should the self be able to trace ancestry to Hawaiian nationals of any racial extraction who descend from those of the Hawaiian nation pre-US aggression in 1893?
+Should the self include all persons who have lived in Hawaiʻi pre-“statehood” and have continued to maintain a constant contact with Hawaiʻi?
 Should the measure of a Hawaiian self be only those who have maintained a Hawaiian political, cultural, spiritual, and language lifestyle?
 Should the self exclude those who identify as US citizens?
 Should the self include only those who affirm that they would select a Hawaiian citizenship rather than a US citizenship when the opportunity to do so arises?

 If we are to be inclusively defined in the Hawaiian state, should we encourage special treatment for the Native Hawaiians?
 Should the question of indigenous people’s rights have particular regard for our indigenous peoples?
 How can we be explicit in a formative document to protect indigenous Hawaiians while protecting the human rights and fundamental freedoms of all in Hawaiʻi?

-Of the question of “determination”, there must be a broad public discussion of the full range of choices along the spectrum of determination.
-The usual choices are independence or integration including “Statehood” and ederal ecognition of the Native Hawaiian people.
+Of the question of “determination,” there must be a broad, public discussion of the full range of choices along the spectrum of determination.
+The usual choices are independence or integration, including “Statehood” and federal recognition of the Native Hawaiian people.
 A third option of free association, such as a “commonwealth” status, has not been talked about much in discussions of Hawaiian determination.
 The question of independence or integration is usually treated as an immediate and final decision.
 However, new voices are questioning the use of the or conjunction, arguing that and is just as viable.
-For example, – why can’t the decision be made to select both independence in the eventual future and the interim status of integration and especially for the Native Hawaiians, a degree of ederal ecognition?
+For example, why can’t the decision be made to select both independence in the eventual future and the interim status of integration—and, especially for the Native Hawaiians, a degree of federal recognition?
 For the sake of national unity, can we agree to aspire to both approaches, unify the national body first, and resolve to answer the and/or question as we work toward both goals through an inclusive approach?

-A consideration of the future status of Hawaii, including independence, must account for a wide assortment of issues usually left out of public discussions because of what may appear to be an anti-United States policy.
+A consideration of the future status of Hawaiʻi, including independence, must account for a wide assortment of issues usually left out of public discussions because of what may appear to be an anti-United States policy.
 But discussing such issues is crucial for a fair review of the options.
 What are the positive and the negative aspects of Hawaiian independence for the Hawaiian nation?
 That question must be opened particularly wide, without shying away from the limitations that appear to be imposed upon us by US constitutional, congressional, or presidential mandate.
 Rather, we should be mindful of historical injustices and remember the voice of Liliʻuokalani as contained in her “pule” (Queen’s Prayer) of forgiveness.
 We should also be cognizant of the resounding call for pono as the foundation of “ke ea o ka ʻāina,” of international law, and of the propensity toward independence in recent decades, given that a majority of the world’s independent countries far outnumber those that had existed before the 1945 formation of the United Nations.